14 Ways to Reduce Anxiety Naturally

 10. Laugh More:

 They say that “laughter is our best medicine,” and this is true when it comes to the feelings of anxiety and worry.
-Laughing helps to stimulate endorphins and other feel good neuropeptides that reduce the stress response and boost up confidence and feelings of peace.
+Laughing helps to stimulate endorphins and other feel good neuropeptides that reduce the stress response and boost confidence and feelings of peace.

-The best type of laughing for someone with anxiety would be general chuckles and light joking.
+The best type of laughing for someone with anxiety would be general chuckles and light jokes.
 This can be extremely restorative.
 Avoid massive laughter episodes which can trigger the release of more stress hormones.

 11. Keep a Gratitude Journal: